Pellet Smokers And Grills: Buying Guide, Ratings, And Reviews

 I store my pellets in an airtight pet food container like the one at right.

-On most models, cleanup means a 30 minute process of taking out the greasy grates and the gooey drip plate, scraping them and washing them.
+On most models, cleanup means a 30 minute process of taking out the greasy grates and the gooey deflector plate, scraping them and washing them.
 Stainless parts can go in the diswasher, but I wouldn't do it.
 That grease is like tar and it could get all over the insides of the dishwasher and hang on for dear life.
 The wood creates ash that can build up in the combustion cup and it needs to be removed every 5 to 10 cooks with a shop vac.
 There's not much because combustion is so thorough, but it is enough to block the feed tube on some units and cause improper combustion on others.
 It won't mess up your shop vac because there is no grease down there.
-At the moment, only Blaz'n Grill Works has a slide out combustion cup that makes cleanup much easier, but you still have to get in there occasionally and suck out fly ash that has scattered around the lower part of the grill body.
+At the moment, only Blaz'n Grill Works has a slide out combustion cup that makes cleanup much easier, but you still have to get underneath the deflector occasionally and suck out fly ash that has scattered around the lower part of the grill body.

 A few words of caution